Ysoroko/FT_SPLIT_TESTER/README.md

 --------------------------------------------------------------------------------------------------------------------------------------
 DON'T FORGET TO CHECK:

+-Your ft_split should never segfault.
+The tests will stop if they encounter a segfault and the remaining tests won't be ran

 -Protect all your malloc calls

 -Free each string in your tab and the tab itself if a malloc call returns 0 in the middle of your ft_split